 Guys who have their named tattooed on a woman

-This, at least to me, seems like an act of total disrespect as it becomes a statement of ownership, thereby treating the woman like chattel and showing more interest in her body than her heart.
-You don’t own a woman; if you are lucky she gives you her heart and no statement needs to be made to the world telling it that she belongs to you.
+This, at least to me, seems like an act of total disrespect as it becomes a statement of ownership.
+It treats the woman like chattel and shows more interest in her body than her heart.
+You don’t own a woman.
+If you are lucky she gives you her heart.
+Then no statement needs to be made to the world telling it that she belongs to you.
 If she does give you her heart, the world will know by the way you treat each other.
 As I said in my book, Breaking the Code, you brand livestock, not women.
 Branding women is tantamount to woman abuse.

 Women who wear their boyfriend’s name tattooed

 If your boyfriend asked you to have the tattoo, read the above and ask yourself why he wants it there, and by “there” I mean on your body to begin with.
 Even more telling though, why does he want it on any particular part of your body?

 If it is your idea and you really want to ink his name on you, you need to ask yourself a couple of questions.
 Are you going to be together forever?
 Are you bearing his name in the hope that you will be together forever?
 Is the tattoo to make him happy instead of you?
 You need to think very hard about this decision.
 Well over ninety percent of women grow to regret their tattoo(s), often in short order.
 Unlike a tattoo, love is probably not forever.

 Women who adorn themselves with one or two smallish feminine tattoos

 Of all the tattoos I find these are the least offensive and I understand the desire to self-decorate.
 To these ladies I say please think about how that tattoo will look as you age.
 I also remind them that their exist decals which can they can apply to their bodies.
 These decals create the same visual effect as a tattoo, but without the years of regret that might follow.